Grand Canyon Antelopes baseball: Return to D-I

+Record breakdown by classification

 Brazell Field at GCU Ballpark

 Brazell Field at GCU Ballpark is a baseball stadium on the Grand Canyon campus in Phoenix, Arizona that seats 4,000 people.
+While the field has remained in place since 1962, a new stadium was constructed around the playing surface.
 It was opened on February 16, 2018 with a 2–1 loss to TCU.
-A record attendance of 5,261 was set on February 18, 2022, an opening day loss to Nevada.
+A record attendance of 5,281 was set on February 16, 2024, an opening day win over Georgetown.
+The record was broken again a year later when GCU hosted Vanderbilt in front of 5,294 to open the 2025 season on MLB Network.